Pinetree Cabbage Mix

 Sowing Outdoors: In spring when the soil temperature reaches at least 60ºF.
 Sow 2-3 seeds every 15-18” apart for small headed varieties, 24-36” for large headed varieties.
 Thin to the strongest seedling per space.
 Sow in early summer for fall crops.
 Germination is slower at lower soil temperatures.

 How much does a packet plant: 15-20 foot single row

 Harvest: If the heads feel solid by pushing on them lightly they are ready to harvest.
 Harvest as soon as possible for early varieties to prevent splitting.
 Later maturing storage varieties will hold longer.

 Tips: A heavy feeder.
-Needs to grow in fertile soil, rich in organic matter.
+The Pinetree Cabbage Mix needs to grow in fertile soil, rich in organic matter.
 Amend with compost if the soil is not fertile.
 Provide adequate, even moisture for optimum growth.
 Mulching helps retain moisture.